-Payment platforms integrate multiple blockchain assets into one platform for ease of payment, possibly employing smart-contracts for more complex applications.
+Payment platforms are focused on payments, often for a specific use or industry.
+Some blockchain-based payment platforms attempt to integrate multiple blockchain assets into one platform for ease of payment, possibly employing smart-contracts for more complex applications.

 These assets show signs of being scams, and are either currently under investigation, or are 'near scams' where no explicit intent to decieve is known to OCFX, yet there's sufficient obvious misleading/improper conduct present to warrant this classification.

 Decentralized prediction markets use onchain-assets to create economic incentives to correctly predict the outcome of events.